Posted: Thu 16th Nov 2023

 "These are both oppressive and biased on ourselves as much as they are from other people.
 [This means that] a lot of people already think the system isn't there for them, so they don't even try."

 That Works For Me founder Jess Heagren is on the cusp of becoming an industry disruptor.
 Her company isn't merely plugging a gap in the recruitment world, but a chasm that the pandemic is only making wider.
 The world of work will probably never look the same again, as Jess knows only too well.

-"When you describe That Works For Me as a platform where you can find amazing, experienced UK-based people who happen to be parents, or who have other things going on, you don't quite hit the nail on the head," our December Member of the Month told us.
+"When you describe That Works For Me as a platform where you can find amazing, experienced UK-based people who happen to be parents, or who have other things going on, you don't quite hit the nail on the head.

 "It's only when you describe the issues – the fact that there are so many people good at what they do, yet they can't find work.
 And so many small businesses out there that need a bit of help with their social media or Google Analytics, or whatever – that it really lands.